Jacalz/ghdstats/README.md

 ## Inspiration and resoning

 A lot of the inspiration for this came from https://github.com/mmilidoni/github-downloads-count.
-THe idea was to create a faster tool without any need for Python.
+The idea was to create a faster tool without any need for Python.
 The plan is to have binaries for as many 64-bit platforms as possible.